BoranRobert/Minimalist/README.md

 # Minimalist
-A classic remake of generative work by Vera Molnár
+A classic remake of generative work by Vera Molnár made in Processing using Java programming.